Sokojoe/rust-in-piece/readme.md

 * Easy to pickup and play, but hard to master.

-* Uncluttered UI that is easy to read and understand.
+* Keep interface easy to read and understand.

 * Procedurally generated experience, different every time.